Kelp vs Seaweed - What's the Difference? | Doctor Seaweed Blog

 All species of seaweed and sea kelp differ in terms of the nutrients that they can provide us with.
 However, brown seaweeds generally have higher levels of iodine, with kelps often having extremely high levels.
 The iodine levels in kelps are not only high, but can vary greatly, so these should be well understood before using any as a food or nutrition source.

 Iodine is an essential nutrient for our health, particularly for women’s health, and has a vital role in maintaining healthy thyroid function and regulating metabolism.
 It’s vital for optimal health that we consume enough iodine in our diet, however, it’s also important that the source we are getting this from is safe and well understood.
-The seaweed used in Doctor Seaweed’s Weed & Wonderful® supplements is tested every single batch to ensure a safe and consistent level of iodine – this isn’t the case for many kelp supplements on the market.
+The sustainable Scottish seaweed used in Doctor Seaweed’s Supplements is batch tested to ensure a safe and consistent level of iodine – this isn’t the case for many kelp supplements on the market.

 Seaweed capsules vs sea kelp tablets